Air Pollutant Report Help

 Each Air Pollutant Report is tied to one FRS record.
 The existence of linkages between the FRS record and programmatic records for EIS, GHGRP, TRI, and Clean Air Markets Division Business System (CAMDBS) allows ECHO to pull all of the programmatic data into one report.
 However, the different programs have varying facility definitions which may result in different representations in the Air Pollutant Report.
 It is possible for a single FRS record to have multiple linkages under a single air program.
 If emissions data from multiple facilities within a program exist for a single FRS record, the emissions from the different programmatic facilities will be added together in the Air Pollutant Report.
 The possible occurrence of this can be identified by the existence of multiple IDs for a given program.

-While FRS strives to maintain highest level of quality in facility data, it is possible that there may be errors in the facility linkages.
+While FRS strives to maintain the highest level of quality in facility data, it is possible that there may be errors in the facility linkages.
 More likely than not, such errors would be in the omission of a linkage for a given facility.
 As each program maintains their own records, it is not uncommon for a facility to have differing facility names or addresses in different databases.
 The automated scripts FRS uses to develop linkages cannot overcome these discrepancies and so the data must be reconciled manually.
-Users can report errors directly to FRS.
+Users can report errors directly to FRS through the Envirofacts FRS Query.
 As such, users viewing the Air Pollutant Report should remember that the report is assembled by the EPA and represents EPA’s currently documented understanding of how facilities are regulated.

 Data elements that are presented in the Air Pollutant Report are described below.
 The data dictionary is organized by the primary report sections.